martijnvankekem/2IOA0-DBL/HOWTO.md

 A user can however modify the attributes to create a custom visualization.

 For example, a user wants to create a visualization between the different job titles in the data set, instead of the e-mail addresses.
-This can be achieved by dragging the 'jobtitle' attribute for both the source node group, as the target node group, to the top.
+This can be achieved by dragging the 'jobtitle' attribute for both the source node group, and the target node group, to the top.

 **Important**: attributes you want to merge, must have the same value in the 'attribute' column.
 For example, 'fromJobtitle' and 'toJobtitle' must have a common attribute value, eg. 'jobtitle'.

 A user can also add other relevant attributes, which are otherwise unused.
-This will not change the visualization itself, however, it will add the attribute to the information box for further inspection later on.
+This will not change the appearance of the visualization, but it will add the attribute to the information box for further inspection later on.